ipfs/ipfs-blog/src/_blog/2021-05-31-distributed-wikipedia-mirror-update.md

 description: Status update for 2021 Q2, usage instructions, current build process, and open problems.
 author: Marcin Rataj
-date: 2021-05-20
+date: 2021-05-29
 permalink: "/2021-05-31-distributed-wikipedia-mirror-update/"
 translationKey: ''
-header_image: ''
+header_image: "/wikipedia-mirrors-2021-q2.png"
 tags:
 - censorship

 ---
-[Distributed Wikipedia Mirror Project](https://github.com/ipfs/distributed-wikipedia-mirror#readme) and [Kiwix](https://kiwix.org/) are happy to the announce general availability of updated [English](https://en.wikipedia-on-ipfs.org/) and [Turkish](https://tr.wikipedia-on-ipfs.org) mirrors, along with new languages: [Myanmar](https://my.wikipedia-on-ipfs.org/), [Arabic](https://ar.wikipedia-on-ipfs.org), [Chinese](https://zh.wikipedia-on-ipfs.org) and [Russian](https://ru.wikipedia-on-ipfs.org).
+* [Distributed Wikipedia Mirror](https://github.com/ipfs/distributed-wikipedia-mirror#readme) and [Kiwix](https://kiwix.org/) projects are happy to the announce **general availability** of **updated** [English](https://en.wikipedia-on-ipfs.org/) and [Turkish](https://tr.wikipedia-on-ipfs.org) mirrors, along with **new languages**: [Myanmar](https://my.wikipedia-on-ipfs.org/), [Arabic](https://ar.wikipedia-on-ipfs.org), [Chinese](https://zh.wikipedia-on-ipfs.org) and [Russian](https://ru.wikipedia-on-ipfs.org).

-A handy, up-to-date list can be found at https://ipfs.kiwix.org.
+* A handy, up-to-date list can be found at [ipfs.kiwix.org](ipfs.kiwix.org), and in the [`snapshot-hashes.yml`](https://github.com/ipfs/distributed-wikipedia-mirror/blob/main/snapshot-hashes.yml  "snapshot-hashes.yml") manifest.

-The idea of a distributed Wikipedia mirror goes back to 2017, when the IPFS Project created a snapshot of English and Turkish languages and put it on IPFS.
+* The idea of a distributed Wikipedia mirror goes back to 2017, when the IPFS Project created a snapshot of English and Turkish languages and put it on IPFS.
 To learn why we did it, please read the original [Uncensorable Wikipedia on IPFS](https://blog.ipfs.io/24-uncensorable-wikipedia/) post.

-Below is a short status update with improved usage instructions, current build process, open problems, and future work that could be contributed to the project.
+* Below is a short status update with improved usage instructions, current build process, open problems, and future work that could be contributed to the project.

 ## Improved access to Wikipedia mirrors

 ### User-friendly `ipns://{dnslink}` and public gateways

-Browsers with built-in support for IPFS addresses ([Brave](https://brave.com/brave-integrates-ipfs/), [Opera](https://blog.ipfs.io/2020-03-30-ipfs-in-opera-for-android/), or  [Firefox](https://www.mozilla.org/en-US/firefox/new/)/[Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser)) with [IPFS Companion](https://github.com/ipfs/ipfs-companion#readme)) can load the latest snapshot using [DNSLink](https://docs.ipfs.io/concepts/dnslink/):
+Browsers with built-in support for IPFS addresses ([Brave](https://brave.com/brave-integrates-ipfs/), [Opera](https://blog.ipfs.io/2020-03-30-ipfs-in-opera-for-android/), or a regular [Firefox](https://www.mozilla.org/en-US/firefox/new/), [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser)) with [IPFS Companion](https://github.com/ipfs/ipfs-companion#readme)) can load the latest snapshot using [DNSLink](https://docs.ipfs.io/concepts/dnslink/):

 * `ipns://{dnslink}`
 * `ipns://en.wikipedia-on-ipfs.org`